Estimation and Testing of Forecast Rationality with Many Moments: Introduction

-The selection of instrument variables $V_t$ directly affects the estimation and testing of forecast rationality.
-When we use the EKT (2005) approach to back out the forecaster's attitude parameter $\alpha$, we usually utilize a comprehensive set of instrumental variables to approximate all information available to forecast producer.
-In reality, the information set \(V_{t}\) we can access is typically very large and we may also want to consider nonlinear functions of those instruments.
-For example, if we have 6 potential instruments, the set of instrument choices will consist of $2^6-1=63$ alternatives.
-If we consider nonlinear functions of those instruments, i.e., $f(V_t)$ and $f(\cdot)$ is a known transform function such as polynomials, the information set will become much larger, which could result in a singular weighting matrix for the GMM estimation of $\alpha$.
-While in some circumstances the choice of instruments may be driven by economic concerns, in many cases the selection of instruments might be arbitrary.
-Occasionally, we could even choose the instruments that forecast producer does not use, resulting in biased estimators and misleading inferences.
-This bias would be larger when the number of moments $d=\dim(V_t)$ is large.
-Meanwhile, estimates are often very sensitive to the instruments that we choose.
-Some instruments may be invalid resulting in inconsistent estimation of $\alpha$, while other instruments may be redundant resulting in additional finite sample bias without bringing any useful information to improve estimation efficiency.
-Therefore, for consistently and efficiently estimating $\alpha$ and increasing the power of rationality and symmetry tests, it is important to identify the valid and relevant instruments (moment conditions) whenever there is no prior information about their validity.
-To the best of our knowledge, the EKT (2005) approach has not been combined with any moment selection methods thus far to account for the uncertain validity and relevance of moment conditions in the presence of a large number of potential instruments.
-The goal of this paper is to identify the instruments that are both valid and rele-\\vant to back out the parameter $\alpha$ to learn the forecaster's preference or/and loss attitude.\looseness=-1
+The choice of instrument variables $V_t$ is critical for accurately estimating and testing forecast rationality.
+Using the EKT (2005) approach to uncover the forecaster's attitude parameter $\alpha$ generally involves a broad set of instruments to capture all available information that the forecast producer might use.
+In practice, however, the accessible information set \(V_{t}\) can be extensive, often including potential nonlinear transformations of instruments.
+For example, with six instruments, there are $2^6-1=63$ possible subsets of instruments, and incorporating nonlinear transformations (e.g., polynomial terms) greatly increases this number.
+Such expansion can result in a singular weighting matrix in the GMM estimation of $\alpha$.
+While economic rationale could sometimes guide instrument selection, in many instances, instrument choice may be arbitrary \citep{KM08, I16}.
+This can lead to biased estimators, especially if the chosen instruments do not match those actually used by the forecast producer, with bias worsening as the number of moments $d=\dim(V_t)$ increases.
+Additionally, estimation outcomes are highly sensitive to instrument choice: invalid instruments lead to inconsistent estimates of $\alpha$, while redundant instruments add finite sample bias without enhancing efficiency.
+Therefore, to ensure consistent and efficient estimation of $\alpha$ and improve the power of rationality and symmetry tests, identifying valid and relevant instruments (moment conditions) is essential.
+To the best of our knowledge, the EKT (2005) framework has not yet been integrated with moment selection methods to address the uncertain validity and relevance of moments when many potential instruments are available.
+This paper aims to fill this gap in the literature by identifying instruments that are both valid and\\ relevant to estimate $\alpha$, thereby shedding light on the forecaster's preferences and loss attitudes.\looseness=-1